Copyright 2009, all rights reserved

 Remember: at the time this beast went through the drafting process, both houses of Congress and the President (LBJ) were controlled by Democrats.
 Whatever the barrier to ratification was, they ignored it, and just started doing it anyway.
 Nixon (a GOP "moderate") went along with it.

-How does it feel to know such weasel words have been the treated as the Supreme Law of the Land for without ever having been ratified for forty years and yet not one President, Republican or Democrat (not even Reagan), ever breathed a word about this beast?
-How then could it be truly "binding"; this must be some sort of hyperbole.
+How does it feel to know such weasel words have been the treated as the Supreme Law of the Land without ever having been ratified for forty years and yet not one President, Republican or Democrat (not even Reagan), ever breathed a word about this beast?
+How then could it be truly "binding"???
+This must be some sort of hyperbole on my part, right?